Netflix's 'Emilia Perez' gets 13 Oscar nominations – DW – 01/23/2025

 Meanwhile, Iranian director Mohammad Rasoulof's "The Seed of the Sacred Fig" earned Germany a nomination in the best international feature film category.

 The work was inspired by the mass protests in Iran in 2022 that were sparked by the killing of a young woman, Mahsa Amini, by the so-called morality police.
-Rasoulof heard the demonstrations from his prison cell when he got the idea for a thriller exploring state violence, paranoia and censorship.
+Rasoulof heard the demonstrations from his prison cell, which gave him the idea for a thriller exploring state violence, paranoia and censorship.

 "The Seed of the Sacred Fig" follows Iman, an investigator for Iran's Revolutionary Court who is loyal to the regime but has begun to question the arbitrary and summary nature of the death warrants he is asked to sign.